Asset Transactions Overview

 The Asset Transactions History Inquiry function with SapphireOne Asset Mode displays a list of all Historical Transactions relating to Assets.

 All Transactions listed within the Asset Transaction Inquiry screen are posted transactions and have therefore been moved into History Mode.
-The Inquiry screen includes posted transactions from past and current Periods.
+This Inquiry screen includes posted transactions from past and current Periods and is for viewing purposes only.

 These transactions are initially listed in order of entry with the most recently dated transactions at the top.
 You can change the sort order by simply clicking on any of the column headings.
 You can also change the selected column by re-clicking the column heading to change it from ascending to descending, or vice versa.